 2. Don’t Be Afraid to Request

-Of course, this doesn’t mean you should avoid in-person stores or sales.
+Look into brick-and-mortar stores or sales.
+For example, garage sales can be gold mines.
+Check out any of them that you pass by.
+One person’s trash and all that!
 Don’t be afraid to purchase new and excellent-condition clothing and shoes from consignment stores that have quality control in place.
-And stores like Goodwill, Savers, and other second-hand children shops are known for their toy selections and dress clothes.
+And stores like Goodwill, Savers, and other secondhand children shops are known for their toy selections and dress clothes.

 4. Know What Used Gifts You Shouldn’t Buy

 There are some things you just don’t want to take a chance on.
 For example, I stay away from buying boxed items.
 These are toys like puzzles, games, and building sets that you need to have each piece of in order to make them worthwhile.

 Unless there’s some form of buyer guarantee, don’t take the risk with certain items.
 Who wants a puzzle with a missing piece?